Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: The proposed algorithm

 \subsection{Probabilistic feasibility with finite samples}

-Theorem \ref{theo:almost_uniform_convergence} demonstrates that the optimal solution of problem \ref{eq:prob_orig} can be achieved by solving problem \ref{eq:prob_approximate}, provided that the sample numbers $N,N_{\mathsf{r}}\rightarrow\infty$.
+Theorem \ref{theo:almost_uniform_convergence} demonstrates that the optimal solution of problem \ref{eq:prob_orig} can be achieved by solving problem \ref{eq:prob_approximate}, provided that the sample numbers $N, N_{\mathsf{r}}\rightarrow\infty$.
 However, from the practical point of view, we can only have a finite number of samples.
-Thus, it becomes crucial to evaluate the viability of the approximate solution, derived with finite samples.
-In the following, we discuss the theoretical result for the resampling-based approximation with only finite $N$ and $N_{\mathsf{r}}$.
+Thus, evaluating the viability of the approximate solution derived from finite samples becomes crucial.
+In the following, we discuss the theoretical result for the resampling-based approximation with finite $N$ and $N_{\mathsf{r}}$.